Who Qualifies for Tax Relief?

 Types of tax relief available

-The type of tax relief you should seek depends on your unique financial situation along with your situation with the IRS.
+The type of tax relief you should seek depends on your unique financial position and your situation with the IRS.
 The most common types of tax relief are installment agreements, partial pay installment agreements, offers in compromise, currently not collectible status and penalty abatement.

 Installment agreements